Klumz/comp330-cpd/README.md

 ## Week Four - 18th February
 This week I've been working on setting up the materials I need for the comp350 blog task, especially for the peer review next week.
 I think I will stick with the idea of optimising my 2nd year game due to its familiarity, so I will start writing about it on my blog.
 Not much else this week comes to mind other than the constant stress of dissertation work needing to be done.

-Week Five - 25th February
+## Week Five - 25th February
-This week
+This week I submitted my comp350 blog for my peer review and received good introductory feedback.
+I learned that I need to explain in more depth what I intend to do with my project in a more technical manner.

+## Week Six - 4th March